Frederick II, Holy Roman Emperor: Nadir and Personal Loss

+Recovery and Death

+Imperial Resurgence

-The struggle continued.
+The struggle against the papacy and its allies in Italy and Germany continued.
 Como was lost and Modena was temporarily overtaken by a Guelph faction.
 Yet, even from late 1249 into early 1250, the situation progressively favoured Frederick.
-The Ghibelline Manfredi family held Faenza and the Counts of Bagnacavallo recovered Ravenna for the Imperial cause.
-In the first month of the year, the indomitable Ranieri of Viterbo died, depriving pro-papal leadership in Italy of an implacable foe of Frederick.
-An army sent to invade the Kingdom of Sicily under the command of Cardinal Pietro Capocci was crushed in the Marche at the Battle of Cingoli by Frederick’s lieutenant Walter of Palearia, Count of Manopello and Imperial condottieri again reconquered the almost all of the Romagna, the Marche and Spoleto.
-Conrad, King of the Romans, scored several victories in Germany against William of Holland and forced the pro-papal Rhenish archbishops to sign a truce.
+Early in the year, an army sent to invade the Kingdom of Sicily under the command of Cardinal Pietro Capocci was crushed in the Marche at the Battle of Cingoli by Frederick's lieutenant Walter of Palearia, Count of Manopello and Imperial condottieri again reconquered the almost all of the Romagna, the Marche and Spoleto.
+Later in May, the indomitable Ranieri of Viterbo died, depriving pro-papal leadership in Italy of an implacable foe of the emperor.
+The Ghibelline Manfredi family held Faenza, and the Counts of Bagnacavallo recovered Ravenna for the Imperial cause.
+Viterbo had been retaken since its previous defection and much of Umbria, the Marche of Ancona and Romagna seemed more secure.
+In Germany, Conrad scored several victories against William of Holland and forced the pro-papal Rhenish archbishops to sign a truce.

 Innocent IV was increasingly isolated as support for the papal cause dwindled rapidly in Germany, Italy, and across Europe generally.
-Frederick of Antioch, as imperial vicar of Tuscany and podestà of Florence, had relatively stabilized the region by heavy-handed but effective means (although the loyalty of the Tuscan Ghibellines was pragmatic and Florence’s allegiance remained fluid).
-Piacenza changed allegiances to Frederick and Oberto Pallavicino, Imperial vicar of Lombardy, defeated Parma, expelled its Guelph faction, and recaptured a swathe of central Lombardy.
+Frederick of Antioch, as Imperial Vicar of Tuscany and podestà of Florence, had relatively stabilized the region by heavy-handed but effective means—although the loyalty of the Tuscan Ghibellines was pragmatic and Florence's allegiance remained fluid, as shown by the ousting Frederick of Antioch by the city's Guelph faction shortly before the emperor's death later in the year.
+Piacenza changed allegiances to the emperor and Oberto Pallavicino, Imperial Vicar of Lombardy, defeated Parma, expelled its Guelph faction, and recaptured a swathe of central Lombardy.
 Ezzelino da Romano held Verona, Vicenza, Padua and the Trevisan March along with most of eastern Lombardy, and seized Belluno and Este.
-Of the League’s cities, only Milan, Brescia, and Bologna held out.
+Of the Lombard League's cities, only Milan, Brescia, and Bologna held out.